danTapps/homebridge-hubitat-hubconnect/README.md

 ***v0.2.5*** - fixed on/off for fan controllers with setLevel support<br>
 ***v0.2.6*** - fixed issues with setting HSM and modes from Homekit and receiving an update response to it<br>
 ***v0.2.7*** - always listen to event socket to receive mode updates<br>
-***v0.2.8*** - Hampton Bay Fan Controllers say they have speed level even though they are off, let's fix that, fixed on/off for hampton bay controller, fixed water valve
+***v0.2.8*** - Hampton Bay Fan Controllers say they have speed level even though they are off, let's fix that, fixed on/off for hampton bay controller, fixed water valve<br>
 ***v0.2.9*** Added some debug for fans....,Fixed garage door implementation and set obstruction when status is unknown/stopped,Added "debug" mode to see calls to MakerAPI in output.
 See description below on how to enable it, Added ability to write logging to file<br>
 ***v0.2.10*** Fixed rounding issue with thermostats in auto mode<br>
 ***v0.2.11*** Added thermostat fan switch support (thanks @swiss6th), added ping/pong for websockets (thanks @asj)<br>